 A non-refundable deposit of 25% of the price per goat is required to hold an animal.
 That deposit will hold an animal for the new buyer for 2 weeks while transportation arrangements are made.
 I hate to have to say deposits are non-refundable as it sounds so harsh and cold, but due to the actions of some people in the past, that is the policy we have had to put in place.
 Obviously, it is nothing personal toward any new buyer.

-Deposits can be made through PayPal.
-If payment is made through PayPal, the buyer can check the “friends & family” option when sending payment so that a PayPal transaction fee is not taken out of the amount due to us.
+Deposits can be made through PayPal to [email protected] If payment is made through PayPal, the buyer can check the “friends & family” option when sending payment so that a PayPal transaction fee is not taken out of the amount due to us.
 If the buyer does not wish to use the “friends & family” option then they will need to include the PayPal transaction fee In Addition to the amount to be sent to us.
 The PayPal transaction fee is .029 times the amount being paid to us.

 If Paypal is not an option, we can discuss payment by check.